-Here are the top challenges that I faced while running The Naked Soul blog.
+Here are the top 6 challenges that I faced while running The Naked Soul blog.
 These challenges are not unique to my situation.
-You can relate to them and can learn from my mistakes.
+You can relate to them (irrespective of your domain) and can hopefully even learn from my mistakes.

 1. Team: To succeed in any business, you need a great team.